 Aims: The Cambridge First Language Chinese IGCSE Syllabus (0509) is designed for candidates whose mother tongue is Chinese.
 Cambridge IGCSE First Language qualifications are accepted by universities and employers as proof of knowledge and understanding of a language.
-Successful candidates gain lifelong skills including:
+The aims of the course are: